xenses/jslib/docs/chunker.md

 ```

 A chunker object has one method: `chunk`.
 This method takes a string
-as input, and returns the number of chunks found (if the string could
+as input.
+It returns the number of chunks found (if the string could
-be parsed) or `null` (if the string could not be parsed).
+be parsed), zero if there were no parsable chunks, or `null` if there
+was an error.

 After parsing, the chunks are stored in `chunker.chunks`, which may be
 an Array or Object (details below at `chunkNameDirective`).
+If an
+error is indicated, the error message will be found in
+`chunker.error`.

 Line types